open-edge-insights/eii-core/docker_setup/README.md

        * Create the tarball package using `setup_eta.py` file on the build machine as indicated above in `Steps to setup ETA solution on dev system` section
 	   * If the tarball(eta.tar.gz) exist already or prepared in step 1 above, then use `setup_eta.py` to install it.

+<u>**2 ways to deploy**</u>
+   * Directly building the eta containers from source and starting them using eta.service without creating tar balls

+     ```sh
+     sudo ./setup_eta -a | tee setup_eta_install_from_source.txt
+     ```
+   * Using the `eta.tar.gz` created on the build m/c where eta images are tar balled and deploying the same on the ECN device

      <u>**Steps:**</u>
      1. Using `scp` command or some other mechanism, copy the `eta.tar.gz` created from the build m/c to the ECN device
      2. Untar & Uncompress the archive in your preferred location. e.g. one can execute the below command to extract the tarball:

         ```sh
         tar -xvof eta.tar.gz
         ```
-    **Note**: This command will extract two file namely `setup_eta.py` & `docker_setup.tar.gz` file.

      3. Execute the following command to install ETA in the target machine and create systemd service of the same.

         ```sh
-    sudo ./setup_eta.py -i
+        sudo ./setup_eta.py -i | tee setup_eta_install.txt
         ```
         **Note**:
         * This step will start the ETA service daemon and all the necessary containers for kick starting the ETA infrastructure.
-Additionally it copied all installation files in "/opt/intel/eta/" path.
+Additionally    it copies all installation files in "/opt/intel/eta/" path.
         * One can check the status of all ETA and dependency containers before experimenting.
 Additionally one can execute the following to      check the eta service status.
 It should be in running state.
-    * If one gets a warning to do systemctl daemon-reload, run the below command:
-        * sudo systemctl daemon-reload

-    ```sh
-    sudo systemctl status eta
           ```
          > **Note**:
          > * Use command: `journalctl -u eta.service` to check the logs of eta.service.
 For more details, check [https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs](https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs)

 4. Run OPCUA client locally(localhost) or from different host(provide ip address of the host m/c where `ia_data_agent` container is running):